-Leiden University is a research-intensive university; the same also applies to research in The Hague.
-Our guiding principle is that all the teaching at the University should have a recognisable basis in and connection with the research carried out at the University.
+Leiden University is a research-intensive university, and the same applies for Campus The Hague.
+Our guiding principle is that our teaching should have a clear link to our research.

 The research conducted in The Hague comprises long-term and fundamental research as well as policy research, which is generally more short-term.
 Our research projects are often informed by an interdisciplinary approach.
 Collaboration is easy with six faculties in one building, Wijnhaven.
 Campus The Hague is also home to the Montesquieu Institute, which focuses on research on constitutional developments in Europe.

 Research themes that are prevalent in The Hague

 The long-term research programmes in The Hague focus on themes that are prevalent in the city:

 - comparative policy analysis;